fr4nki/use-show-up/README.md

 ```

 Provider accepts same options as useShowUp hook except `mountPointSelector`.
+All of these passed props will be applied to all `useShowUp` hook calls.
+Unless it will be overridden in place

 - `mountPointSelector` _string_.
 Required

 Place to render all `<Elements />` called by `useShowUp` hook

 ### Examples